Using a range bar chart and visualizing a project schedule (Gantt like chart)

 Project schedule without phases

-You can add another metric set using the Data Analysis Panel to create a new series and set the Chart Type for the series to a Point chart.
+You can add another metric set using the Data Analysis Panel to create a new data point series, and in the Properties window set its Series Chart Type to Point.

 Data Analysis Panel - Metric Set